pvkraja227/EKS_AWS_Console/README.md

 Upload a template file

-uploadfile amazon-eks-vpc-private-subnets.yaml / next /
+download in your local and then uploadfile amazon-eks-vpc-private-subnets.yaml / next /

 Provide a stack name: eks-stack-vpc